qiskit-community/qiskit-experiments/CONTRIBUTING.md

 ### Branches

 * `main`:
 The main branch is used for development of the next version of qiskit-experiments.
 It will be updated frequently and should not be considered stable.
-The API can and will change on master as we introduce and refine new features.
+The API can and will change on main as we introduce and refine new features.

 * `stable/*` branches:
 Branches under `stable/*` are used to maintain released versions of qiskit-experiments.